vojtapolasek/vojtux/Readme.md

     - gimagereader QT version

-    - pidgin with support for Facebook and Skype Web
+    - pidgin with support for Facebook

     - Xsane